jhalterman/typetools/README.md

     assert typeArguments[0] == HashSet.class;
     assert typeArguments[1] == ArrayList.class;

-We can also resolve type argument information that is present in field or method declarations:
+We can also fully resolve the raw class for any "generic type" such as from a Field or Method parameter:

     class Entity<ID extends Serializable> {
       ID id;
-      void setId(List<ID> id) {}
+      void setId(ID id) {}
     }

     class SomeEntity extends Entity<Long> {}